 Do you have ancestors who were in the British Army?
-If so then you maybe wondering how do you get these British Army service records and what can I find in them.
+If so then you may wonder how to get these British Army service records and what can you find in them.

 Here, I want to explain to you what options are available for you to find them and what you can expect from them.

 - My Military Ancestor Research

 - Free Ways To Discover Your British Military Ancestor